dazinator/AspNetCore.LegacyAuthCookieCompat/README.md

 # AspNetCore.LegacyAuthCookieCompat
 This library provides the ability to encrypt or decrypt a `FormsAuthenticationTicket` which are used for Forms Authentication cookies.
-The cookie will be compatible with .NET 2 / 3.5 & .NET 4 asp.net web applications, that use FormsAuthentication, with SHA1, SHA256, SHA512 validations and AES.
+The cookie will be compatible with ASP.NET 4.5 and lower web applications, that use FormsAuthentication, with SHA1, SHA256, SHA512 validations and AES.
+Both Framework20SP2 (ASP.NET 2.0 to 4.0 compatibility) and Framework45 (ASP.NET 4.5) compatibility modes are available.

-This is useful if you are hoping to, for example, integrate OWIN / AspNet Core cookies middleware, with a legacy .NET 3.5 web application, and want single sign on / off.
+This is useful if you are hoping to, for example, integrate OWIN / AspNet Core cookies middleware, with a legacy .NET 4.5 (or lower) web application, and want single sign on / off.

 # Usage

 In order to encrypt / decrypt the auth cookie data, you need to provide the `ValidationKey` and `DecryptionKey`.
-These can usually be found in your existing asp.net 3.5 websites web.config.
+These can usually be found in your existing asp.net websites web.config.

 Web.config with SHA1 should like like below: